 As trusted advisors to those who are creating the digital future, we frequently advise our clients on the enterprise grade marketing platforms from Adobe, Salesforce, Oracle and Google, and Modern Work Management and Portfolio and Program Management Solutions such as Workfront, Monday.com, Wrike and many others.
 At Lima Consulting Group we understand the value of what it means to integrate the platforms that power winning customer experiences.

-The promise of the acquisition will accelerate the key business outcomes that business executives are funding.
+The promise of the acquisition will accelerate the key business outcomes that executives are funding.
 With more “on-time and on-budget” execution, practitioners are better enabled to seek additional funding, reduce risks, effectively scale initiatives, and increase revenue.

 Arun Prabhakaran, Executive Vice President at the UAC, shared “Workfront enabled how the work for our own transformation is getting done.
 We’re in the middle of a tremendous investment in our own digital transformation that spans 12 software solutions.
 We’re asking every customer, employee, and partner to engage differently with us now that we’re going completely digital.”